BitEscrow/escrow-sdk/docs/api/deposit.md

 - [DepositDigest](../data/deposit.md#depositdigest)

+---

 ## Close a Deposit

-Close a deposit account and return funds to the registered xpub.
+Close an account and return funds to the registered xpub.

 **Request Format**